Men’s Health Physiotherapy

 Having to go to the bathroom urgently without accidental loss of urine.

-Feeling of needing to go the toilet urgently and frequently.
+Feeling of needing to go to the toilet urgently and frequently.

 Fecal or Bowel Incontinence/ Frequency